Charity governance structures

 It is an offence to act as a trustee if you fall into one of the categories above and have not received an order from the High Court that allows you to work as a trustee.

 If you are concerned about a charity or its activities, you can raise a concern with the Charities Regulator.
-The most common concerns are about financial mismanagement, that the organisation is not a real charity and governance concerns.
+They will deal with concerns relating to:

 You can read more about charitable organisations in our document What is a charity?